cnsoft/urt-pywebmonitor/README.md

 The application uses python bottle.py in the backend.
 You need a web server that supports python.
 To fetch the server data, the application also requires outbound socket connections.
 Some shared hosting could have such outbound connections disabled.
 Please check with your host in such cases.

+You can run the app using gunicorn.

+	gunicorn wsgi:application

-Edit config.json to add the servers you want to track.
+Edit `config.json` to add the servers you want to track.

 ### How can I report a bug / request a feature?